mkarneim/beanfabrics/README.md

 For more information please read the [license] file.

 ### Download
-* The [releases page] contains links to all stable releases with a change log and the download link.
+* The [releases page] contains links to all stable releases with a change log and the download links.
 * There is a [Beanfabrics Eclipse plugin] for creating custom view classes.